 The Australia commercial real estate market size reached USD 11.96 Billion in 2024.
-Looking forward, IMARC Group expects the market to reach USD 21.03 Billion by 2033, exhibiting a growth rate (CAGR) of 5.80% during 2025-2033.
+The market is projected to reach USD 21.03 Billion by 2033, exhibiting a growth rate (CAGR) of 5.80% during 2025-2033.
 The market is driven by the rise of hybrid work, accelerating demand for flexible office spaces, and a strong focus on sustainability, with green-certified buildings attracting premium tenants.
 Urbanization and infrastructure investments in major cities support growth, while low vacancy rates in prime locations drive competition.
 Additionally, foreign investments and favorable government policies are further expanding the Australia commercial real estate market share, ensuring steady demand for high-quality commercial assets.

 Report Attribute